rit-construct-makerspace/makerspace/README.md

 npm run start:dev
 ```

-To test the app go to `http://localhost:3001/app`.
+To test the app, start the server and then go to `http://localhost:3001/app`.
 The development environment has a mock-up authentication with test users, whose credentials can be found in [server/src/data/devUsers.json](server/src/data/devUsers.json).

 ## Server
 The server/backend consists of an Express server with a GraphQL API.